modcraftmc/CrossServerCore/README.md

 - `ISyncPlayerProxy getPlayer()`: Get the player that is transfered.
 (A proxy is used to avoid invalidation during transfer)
 - `ISyncServer getDestination()`: Get the server the player is transfered to.

+#### SyncServerAttachEvent
+This event is fired when a server is attached to the cluster.

+- `ISyncServer getSyncServer()`: Get the server that is attached.
+- `AttachType getAttachType()`: Get the type of attachement: NEW (for new server, mean it just started) or EXISTING (for already existing server, was up before the current server).

 ### Commands